rahulranjansah/LaTeX-Matrix-Calculator-python/README.md

 # Latex_Matrix_calcuator
 A matrix calculator for solving matrix of shape m*n.
-It has built-in feature of getting latex output of the computation in .txt format, which could be copied in .tex files.
+It has built-in feature of getting latex output of the computation in .tex and .pdf format support with clean formatting for REFs, RREFs, Arithmetic operations, and Dot product

 ## Prerequisites